Digital Radio Mondiale (DRM)

 Nautel DRM Solutions

-Nautel offers the industry’s broadest offering of solid-state DRM models ranging from 1 kW to 2,000 kW; the NX Series.
+Nautel offers the industry’s broadest offering of solid-state DRM models ranging from 1 kW to 2,000 kW MW with the NX Series, and 3.5 kW to 80 kW FM with the GV Series.

 Digital Broadcasters depend on Nautel

 Antenna Hungária, Solt, Hungary

 Power savings, outstanding reliability and world-class customer service were key to Nautel’s 2 Megawatt NX2000 system selection at Europe’s most powerful MW station – Antenna Hungária, Solt, Hungary.
 It’s now on-air on 540 kHz and can be heard all over Europe as well as in parts of Africa, Russia and Asia.

 Five solid-state, DRM-enabled NX400 transmitters and a 2,000 kW combiner comprise the 2 Megawatt system which replaced an aging custom-built tube transmitter that had been in operation since 1977.

 The large-scale deployment involved large infrastructure changes at the site; including interfacing with existing 11 kV voltage supply, building modifications, and air handling modifications.